 Can I Give My Dog Advil, Baby Aspirin, or Other Human Medicines for Joint Pain?

 Absolutely not.
 Human medicines have been formulated for — you guessed it — humans.
 Many human pain medications can result in serious medical issues, including organ failure and even death.

 Never give human medication to your dog.

 Are There Joint Pain Medications My Dog Can Take?

 A number of them, actually.
-Carpofen, Etodolac, and Meloxica, to name a few.
+Carpofen, Etodolac, Meloxica, and Rimadyl for dogs to name a few.

 You won’t find them on the shelves of your local pharmacy or big box store though.
 They are prescription-strength pain medications specifically designed for dogs.
 That means you need to consult a vet before you can get them.

 This is a good thing though, because only a veterinarian is trained to determine the proper medication and dosage based on your dog’s individual health history.

 Are There Medical Options for Joint Pain Beyond Giving My Dog Pain Medication?